mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 f.
 The information gathered from the written responses will be summarized and provided to all Participants, with the exception of proprietary or confidential materials;

 g.
-GC will not reimburse any person or entity for any cost incurred in participating in this consultative process;
+GC will not reimburse any person or entity for any cost incurred in responding to the LOI;

 h.
 Participation in this Consultative Process will not be a mandatory requirement for any subsequent CFP.
 An entity will not be precluded from submitting an proposal under any subsequent CFP on account of they not being a Participant;